iarsystems/iar-risc-v-gd32v-eval/docs/getting-started.md

 > __Notes__
 > * The __USB__ indicator on the I-jet Lite should turn on green as soon as Windows recognizes the device.
 >
-> * The I-jet Lite requires an USB port 2.0 (or later) on the host PC.
+> * The I-jet Lite requires an USB 2.0 port on the host PC.
 >
 > * The I-jet Lite can power the evaluation board.
 Refer to the section [Target power supply from I-jet Lite](5-target-power-supply-from-i-jet-lite) for more details.
 >